mattdibi/redox-keyboard/redox/README.md

 10. Trim the excess length of the diode legs off of the top of the Pro Micro.
 11. Repeat these steps for the other half of your Redox.

-### Hot Swappble Switches
+### Hot Swappable Switches

 > :warning: A few things to keep in mind:
 > - Some switch pins (so far, Kailh Box Royals) may be slighly too wide to
->   fit the Mill-Max recepticle.
-When in doubt, try it with spare recepticles.
+>   fit the Mill-Max receptacle.
+When in doubt, try it with spare receptacles.
 > - The only thing keeping the PCB attached to the top plate is the switches;
 >   if you remove too many (more than half per side), the PCB will detach and
 >   fall into the case.
 Try to swap only a few switches at once.